wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 See [](https://geode.apache.org/docs/guide/17/reference/topics/cache_xml.html#region-attributes).

-**Note:** Regions that do not enable consistency checking remain subject to race conditions.
+**注意:** Regions that do not enable consistency checking remain subject to race conditions.
 Concurrent updates may result in one or more members having different values for the same key.
 Network latency can result in older updates being applied to a key after more recent updates have occurred.

 ### Overhead for Consistency Checks